 Disclosures

-1. Identify insurance-to-value assumptions and describe the methods and assumptions used to determine the property value and associated losses.
+1. Identify insurance-to-value assumptions and describe the methods and assumptions used to determine the property value and associated hurricane losses.
 Provide a sample calculation for determining the property value.

-2. Identify depreciation assumptions and describe the methods and assumptions used to reduce insured losses on account of depreciation.
-Provide a sample calculation for determining the amount of depreciation and the actual cash value (ACV) losses.
+2. Identify depreciation assumptions and describe the methods and assumptions used to reduce insured hurricane losses on account of depreciation.
+Provide a sample calculation for determining the amount of depreciation and the actual cash value (ACV) hurricane losses.

-3. Describe the methods used to distinguish among policy form types (e.g., homeowners, dwelling property, manufactured home, tenants, condo unit owners).
+3. Describe the methods used to distinguish among policy form types (e.g., homeowners, dwelling property, manufactured homes, tenants, condo unit owners).

-Provide a copy of the input form(s) used by the model with the model options available for selection by the user for the Florida hurricane model under review.
-Describe the process followed by the user to generate the model output produced from the input form.
-Include the model name and version identification on the input form.
+Provide a copy of the input form(s) used by the hurricane model with the hurricane model options available for selection by the user for the Florida hurricane model under review.
+Describe the process followed by the user to generate the hurricane model output produced from the input form.
+Include the hurricane model name and version identification on the input form.
 All items included in the input form submitted to the Commission should be clearly labeled and defined.

-Disclose, in a model output report, the specific inputs required to use the model and the options of the model selected for use in a residential property insurance rate filing.
-Include the model name and version identification on the model output report.
-All items included in the model output report submitted to the Commission should be clearly labeled and defined.
+Disclose, in a hurricane model output report, the specific inputs required to use the hurricane model and the options of the hurricane model selected for use in a residential property insurance rate filing.
+Include the hurricane model name and version identification on the hurricane model output report.
+All items included in the hurricane model output report submitted to the Commission should be clearly labeled and defined.

-6. Describe actions performed to ensure the validity of insurer or other input data used for model inputs or validation/verification.
+6. Describe actions performed to ensure the validity of insurer or other input data used for hurricane model inputs or validation/verification.

-Disclose if changing the order of the model input exposure data produces different model output or results.
+Disclose if changing the order of the hurricane model input exposure data produces different hurricane model output or results.

-Disclose if removing and adding policies from the model input file affects the output or results for the remaining policies.
+Disclose if removing and adding policies from the hurricane model input file affects the output or results for the remaining policies.

 Audit